-- salt and pepper
+- fine salt and pepper

-Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Cut 6 pieces of aluminum foil large enough for you to be able to loosely pack the bread rolls in the foil.

-Cut diamond shapes into the bread rolls, but do not cut them all the way through.
-Give 2 tablespoons of the olive oil to a small bowl and lightly brush between the cuts in the rolls.
+- Pour 2 tablespoons of the olive oil into a small bowl and lightly brush between the cuts in the rolls.
 They don't have to be soaked in oil, just a few fine strokes between the cuts should be enough.

-Divide the mixture into 6 heaps, I feel that helps when deciding how much filling comes into each bread roll.
+- Divide the mixture into 6 heaps, I feel that helps when deciding how much filling comes into each bread roll.
 Stuff the rolls with the help of a teaspoon or with your fingers.

-Wrap each bread roll in a piece of aluminum foil.
+- Wrap each bread roll in a piece of aluminum foil.
 Make sure that the rolls are only loosely wrapped, meaning that the foil doesn't touch the top of the rolls where the cheese is.
-Otherwise the melting cheese will stick to the foil.
+Otherwise, the melting cheese will stick to the foil.

-Bake the cheese bread rolls for 10 minutes.
+- Place on a baking tray and bake for 10 minutes.
 Remove the foil from the rolls and bake them for further 5 minutes or until the cheese is nicely melted and the tops of the rolls are crispy and golden brown.